-- Test 1: The evaluator shall establish a DTLS connection using each of the ciphersuites specified by the requirement.
+Test 1: The evaluator shall establish a DTLS connection using each of the ciphersuites specified by the requirement.
 This connection may be established as part of the establishment of a higher-level application protocol, e.g., as part of a syslog session.
-It is sufficient to observe the successful negotiation of a ciphersuite to satisfy the intent of the test; it is not necessary to examine the characteristics of the encrypted traffic in an attempt to discern the ciphersuite being used (for example, that the cryptographic algorithm is 128-bit AES and not 256-bit AES). - Test 2: The evaluator shall send a Client Hello to the server with a list of ciphersuites that does not contain any of the ciphersuites in the server's ST and verify that the server denies the connection.
-Additionally, the evaluator shall send a Client Hello to the server containing only the TLS\NULL\WITH\NULL\NULL ciphersuite and verify that the server denies the connection.
+It is sufficient to observe the successful negotiation of a ciphersuite to satisfy the intent of the test; it is not necessary to examine the characteristics of the encrypted traffic in an attempt to discern the ciphersuite being used (for example, that the cryptographic algorithm is 128-bit AES and not 256-bit AES).

+Test 2: The evaluator shall send a Client Hello to the server with a list of ciphersuites that does not contain any of the ciphersuites in the server's ST and verify that the server denies the connection.
+Additionally, the evaluator shall send a Client Hello to the server containing only the TLS_NULL_WITH_NULL_NULL ciphersuite and verify that the server denies the connection.

-- Test 3: The evaluator shall use a client to send a key exchange message in the DTLS connection that does not match the server-selected ciphersuite (for example, send an ECDHE key exchange while using the TLS\RSA\WITH\AES\128\CBC\SHA ciphersuite or send a RSA key exchange while using one of the ECDSA ciphersuites.)
-The evaluator shall verify that the TOE disconnects after the receiving the key exchange message. - 312 Test 4: The evaluator shall perform the following modifications to the traffic: - a) withdrawn - b) withdrawn - c) Modify a byte in the Client Finished handshake message, and verify that the server rejects the connection and does not send any application data. - d) After generating a fatal alert by sending a Finished message from the client before the client sends a ChangeCipherSpec message, send a Client Hello with the session identifier from the previous test, and verify that the server denies the connection. - e) Send a garbled message from the client after the client has issued the ChangeCipherSpec message and verify that the Server denies the connection.
+Test 3: The evaluator shall use a client to send a key exchange message in the DTLS connection that does not match the server-selected ciphersuite (for example, send an ECDHE key exchange while using the TLS_RSA_WITH_AES_128_CBC_SHA ciphersuite or send a RSA key exchange while using one of the ECDSA ciphersuites.)
+The evaluator shall verify that the TOE disconnects after the receiving the key exchange message.

+Test 4: The evaluator shall perform the following modifications to the traffic:

+- a) withdrawn - b) withdrawn - c) Modify a byte in the Client Finished handshake message, and verify that the server rejects the connection and does not send any application data. - d) After generating a fatal alert by sending a Finished message from the client before the client sends a ChangeCipherSpec message, send a Client Hello with the session identifier from the previous test, and verify that the server denies the connection. - e) (Test Intent: The intent of this test is to ensure that the server's TLS implementation immediately makes use of the key exchange and authentication algorithms to: a) Correctly encrypt (D)TLS Finished message and b) Encrypt every (D)TLS message after session keys are negotiated.)